eclipse-esmf/esmf-aspect-model-editor-backend/CONTRIBUTING.md

 * We use this GitHub repository to track issues and feature requests, as well as discuss and manage all PR's related to this project.
-* Opening `Issues` and `PRs` in GitHub is the preferred way to interact with the community around the ESMF Aspect Model Editor backend.
+* Opening `Issues` and `PRs` in GitHub is the preferred way to interact with the community around the SDS Aspect Model Editor backend.

 ## Branching